Slaviša Jokanović: Sheffield United

 On 27 May 2021, Jokanović was appointed by newly relegated Sheffield United on a three-year deal, becoming the club's first manager from overseas.
 He was sacked on 25 November, having won six of 19 Championship games.
+Paul Heckingbottom replaced him.

 Dynamo Moscow

-On 17 June 2022, Jokanović signed a contract with Russian Premier League club FC Dynamo Moscow for the upcoming season, with the option of two further years depending on performance.
+On 17 June 2022, Jokanović signed a contract with Russian Premier League club Dynamo Moscow for the upcoming season, with the option of two further years depending on performance.
+He was dismissed by Dynamo on 14 May 2023, following a 0–3 home loss to Akhmat Grozny, with Dynamo in seventh place.

+Al-Nasr

+On 8 June 2025, Jokanović was appointed as head coach of UAE Pro League club Al-Nasr.